philippgille/chromem-go/README.md

 ## Usage

+See the Godoc for a reference: <https://pkg.go.dev/github.com/philippgille/chromem-go>

-For a full, working example, using the vector database for retrieval augmented generation (RAG) and locally running embeddings model and LLM (in Ollama), see the [example code](example).
+For full, working examples, using the vector database for retrieval augmented generation (RAG) and semantic search and using either OpenAI or locally running the embeddings model and LLM (in Ollama), see the [example code](examples).

 ## Motivation